Lasix vs spironolactone for chf

 As with any medication, both Lasix and Spironolactone can cause side effects and adverse reactions.
 It is important to be aware of these potential risks when taking these medications for the treatment of congestive heart failure (CHF).

-See also Spironolactone for cardiomyopathy
+See also Spironolactone alternatives acne

 Common side effects of Lasix may include: